ManaR-Rch/clustereDwarehouse/README.md

 ## 📡 API

-### Endpoint principal
+### Main Endpoint

 #### **POST** `/api/deals`

-Importe un nouveau deal forex dans le système.
+Import a new forex deal into the system.

 **Request Body**